jirisach/jirisach/README.md

 Hi, I'm Jiri.

-I build tools that protect CRM systems from bad data.
+I build tools that protect CRM systems from bad data before it enters the system.

 Focus areas: